bhavik2018/znx/README.md

 # znx

-Atomic and differential updates for nglx.
+Atomic and differential updates for Linux distributions.